justinmassiot/npp_syntax_highlighting/README.md

 - Strikethrough text is rendered with a different color, because Notepad++ doesn't support ~~strikethrough~~ styling.
 - Nesting italic inside bold or bold inside italic won't combine both italic and bold.\
 `**this _is my_ text**` will render **this** _is my_ **text**.

+## smartBASIC
+Language used by Laird Technologies.

+## Spice
+Language used by the SPICE simulation engine.

 ## Notes about the User Defined Languages (UDL)